simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

     to provide their own store interface
   * a file-based store on the local filesystem and its interface software

-* backend - A specific key/value store, e.g., Consul, Etcd, Zookeeper, local
+* backend - A specific key/value store, e.g., files on a local filesystem,
-  files
+  Consul, Etcd, Zookeeper
 * plugin - Ruby software that interfaces with a specific backend to affect the operations requested in libkv functions.